Data Engineering Partner Selection: The 2026 Five-Stage Framework

 The five-stage framework in this article organises the entire journey: from the moment a buying committee starts forming opinions about the vendor market, through shortlisting, evidence-based evaluation, negotiation, and into the first quarter of delivery.
 Each stage has a distinct deliverable, a clear owner, and a hard exit gate.

-The other articles in this cluster cover individual pieces in depth: the 8-factor scorecard mechanics, the internal RFP process, discovery call question banks, POC scoping, evaluation criteria, and post-signature vendor ops.
+The other articles in this cluster cover individual pieces in depth: the 8-factor scorecard mechanics, the internal RFP process, pilot and proof-of-concept scoping, and post-signature governance.
 This article is the map that shows where each piece fits.

 Why partner selection breaks before the RFP is written